Spring 2021 Century-Prep Ride Series

 Hilly, a few steep ones, 25 miles

 Get ready for the Century Prep Ride Series with the second of two Warm Up Rides.
 Meet at 10:00 a.m. (careful, Daylight Saving Time begins today) at Rockridge BART.
 Climb Tunnel Rd to Skyline, continue to Redwood, then climb back to Skyline via Pinehurst, which is the first big challenge of the Grizzly Peak Century!
-Descend Shepherd Canyon back to Montclair Village.
+Descend Shepherd Canyon back to Montclair Village and back to BART.

 Moderately hilly, 27 miles

 Meet 9:00 a.m. at Orinda BART west parking lot.
-We will ride north on Camino Pablo/San Pablo Dam Rd, then clockwise around the hills known as The Three Bears, then counterclockwise on the little-traveled El Toyonal loop.
+We will ride north on Camino Pablo/San Pablo Dam Rd, then clockwise around the hills known as The Three Bears, then counterclockwise on the little-traveled El Toyonal loop to return to BART.

 Moderately hilly, 30 miles